junghyun2000/FitXcel/README.md

 Physical device using the Expo Go app

-4. Check Trello board
+4. Reset password feature

-The GitHub API key must be added to the .env file
+The SENDGRID API key must be added to the .env file in the backend folder (You can find the SENDGRID API key in the "GITHUB - SENDGRID API KEY" card in the sprint 2 documentation column).

 ## Authors
 Sangmin - Developer